2008 Rugby League World Cup qualifying: Second round

+Speculation of match-fixing

+In early 2011, Ryan Tandy and his agent Sam Ayoub were charged in relation to alleged spot-fixing offences during a 2010 National Rugby League match, prompting speculation about the legitimacy of Ireland and Lebanon's two draws.
+The 2006 drawn match included Tandy representing Ireland and Ayoub's son Jai Ayoub representing Lebanon.
+Neither Tandy or Ayoub played in the 2007 match.
+A police investigation in Australia was dismissed due to "jurisdictional issues."
+Ireland coach Andy Kelly said in 2011 that he believes the games were played "openly and honestly," and that it was a coincidence both games were drawn.

 Pacific

-Atlantic
+Other

 Originally, the USA, Japan, South Africa and West Indies were going to compete in a four-team tournament at Bernie Robbins Stadium, Atlantic City, from 21–28 October.

 However, the West Indies and South Africa withdrew before the draw, and a one-off match was played between Japan and the USA.